A.D. Police: To Protect and Serve: Reception

 Critical reception of A.D.
-Police: To Protect and Serve has been mixed.
+Police: To Protect and Serve has been mixed to negative.
 Anime News Network gave the series a rating of A− subbed, and B dubbed.
-They considered it more dark and suspenseful than A.D.
-Police Files, and stated that "the characters have more depth, and there are elements in the series that would glue just about anyone to the screen, whether it's the confrontation with the boomers, or just curiosity as to what's going to happen to everybody."
+They considered it more dark and suspenseful than AD Police Files, and stated that "the characters have more depth, and there are elements in the series that would glue just about anyone to the screen, whether it's the confrontation with the boomers, or just curiosity as to what's going to happen to everybody."
 They praised the characters for being likable, and called the series "just all-around exciting."

 Issac Cynova of THEM Anime Reviews was far more critical, as he gave the series a rating of 2 out of 5 stars, and called it a poor-man's version of NYPD Blue.
 He praised the story but criticized the animation and the characters, stating that the two main leads "come off flatter than the proverbial pancake."

+Kit Fox, Rio Yanez, and Urian Brown of Animerica all gave To Protect and Serve negative reviews.
+Fox commented that "the animation in A.D.
+Police is preposterously bad.
+The characters' mouths are inhumanly crooked, their glasses are equally crooked, and their faces are slackjawed."
+Yanez also derided the animation quality of the show and the two main leads, stating that "whatever enjoyment I could have possibly gotten out of this show was derided by the grotesque mouths in the series."
+Brown was even more critical, criticizing the two main leads, the animation, and the story, stating that "this has to be the most boring police anime ever created."